-The following surgical eye procedures may be considered medically necessary and reconstructive and not cosmetic when there is a functional impairment demonstrated and ALL of the following individual criteria for each procedure are met.
+The following surgical eye procedures may be considered medically necessary and reconstructive and not cosmetic when there is a functional impairment demonstrated and ALL the following individual criteria for each procedure are met.
 If multiple procedures are requested, the criteria for each procedure must be met.
-(CMS; AMR, 2020; MCG, 2021).

-- 1. Upper eyelid blepharoplasty (CPT 15822 and 15823) may be considered reconstructive and medically necessary ALL of the following criteria are present:
+- 1. Upper eyelid blepharoplasty may be considered reconstructive and medically necessary ALL the following criteria are present:

 - a.
 Documented functional visual complaints related to eyelid abnormality; AND

 - b.
 Diagnosis of one of the following:

-- Blepharochalasis: OR
+- Blepharochalasis; OR

-- Dermatochalasis: OR
+- Dermatochalasis; OR

 - Pseudoptosis; OR

 - Congenital or pediatric ptosis; OR

 - Ptosis due to an ocular prosthesis.